 - When your dog is reliable in dropping their tug toy on cue, you can start transferring this cue to other items.
 Because you aren't going to be playing tug with anything other than your designated tug toy, let's look at how to make sure your dog generalizes this cue to different items.

-How to Teach Your Dog Drop It with Dog Treats
+How to Teach Your Dog Drop It with a Treat Lure and Trade

 - Grab a few yummy dog training treats.
 You'll want to practice this cue with appropriate items that your dog already holds in their mouth, such as their stuffed toys, or a chew.
 If your dog is a resource guarder (aggressively protects their food, toys, etc.), do not use this method unless working closely with a certified dog trainer who can help you address their guarding issues without exacerbating them.